-SUBJECT: Revised Fiscal Note for HB 2513 by House Committee on Taxation
+SUBJECT: Fiscal Note for HB 2657 by

-In accordance with KSA 75-3715a, the following revised fiscal note concerning HB 2513 is respectfully submitted to your committee.
+In accordance with KSA 75-3715a, the following fiscal note concerning HB 2657 is respectfully submitted to your committee.

-HB 2513 would require marketplace facilitators to start collecting Kansas retail sales and compensating use taxes on sales to Kansas customers.
-The bill defines a marketplace facilitator as a person or their affiliate that contracts with marketplace sellers to facilitate sales through a physical or electronic marketplace.
-Marketplace facilitators would also include platforms that offer short term rentals for lodging or sleeping accommodations that are not regulated under the Lodging Inspection Act.
-A marketplace facilitator would not include advertising services, payment processing services, or commodity futures.
-The bill would require marketplace facilitators with at least \$100,000 in total gross sales in Kansas in the preceding calendar year to start collecting retail sales and compensating use taxes on sales in Kansas on July 1, 2020.
-Marketplace facilitators would not be responsible to remit any taxes from sales occurring prior to July 1, 2020.
-The bill would allow the Department of Revenue to grant a waiver to a marketplace facilitator under certain conditions and if all of its marketplace sellers are already collecting and remitting retail sales and compensating use taxes.
+HB 2657 would require marketplace facilitators to start collecting Kansas retail sales and compensating use taxes on sales to Kansas customers on July 1, 2020.
+The bill defines a "marketplace facilitator" as a person that has an agreement with marketplace sellers to facilitate sales through a physical or electronic marketplace.
+A marketplace facilitator would not include advertising services.
+The bill would also set up a procedure that would require future marketplace facilitators to start collecting and remitting retail sales and compensating use taxes on sales to Kansas.
 The Department of Revenue would be allowed to audit sales of marketplace facilitators.
 The bill would relieve the liability of a marketplace facilitator to collect and remit the correct amount of the tax if an error was due to incorrect or insufficient information from the marketplace seller.
-The bill also removes the click through nexus provisions that allowed certain out-of-state retailers to collect sales taxes if certain conditions are met.
+Marketplace facilitators would not be responsible to remit any taxes from sales occurring prior to July 1, 2020; however, if a marketplace facilitator already collected these taxes voluntarily prior to that date, then they would not be eligible for a refund.
+The Department of Revenue would have the authority to adopt rules and regulations to implement the bill.

 Estimated State Fiscal Effect

 FY 2020 FY 2020 FY 2021 FY 2021

 SGF All Funds SGF All Funds

 Revenue \$25,400,000 \$30,400,000

-Expenditure \$223,712 \$223,712
+Expenditure \$170,212 \$170,212

 FTE Pos.
 2.00

-The Department of Revenue estimates that HB 2513 would increase state revenues by \$30.4 million in FY 2021.
-Of that total, the State General Fund is estimated to increase by \$25.4 million in FY 2021, while the State Highway Fund is estimated to increase by \$5.0 million in FY 2021.
+The Department of Revenue estimates that HB 2657 would increase state revenues by \$30.4 million in FY 2021.
+Of that total, the State General Fund is estimated to increase by \$25.4 million in FY 2021, while the State Highway Fund is estimated to increase by \$5.0 million.
 This bill also is estimated to increase local sales tax revenues; however, the specific estimate of higher local sales tax revenues was not calculated by the Department of Revenue.
 The fiscal effect to state revenues during subsequent years would be as follows: